Must Win Battles, a strategically powerful approach to long-term growth and success

 3 steps to implement Must Win Battles

-The first step is to analyze the company's current situation and environment.
-What are the key challenges that need to be addressed in order for the company to achieve its strategic goals?
+The first step is to analyze the company’s current situation and the external environment.
+What are the most important challenges that must be addressed for the company to achieve its strategic goals?

-Many organizations tend to spread their efforts too thinly by trying to tackle too many initiatives at once.
-Must Win Battles are about making the hard decisions - prioritizing.
-A Must Win Battle should be something that is both critical to the future of the company and challenging enough to require full attention and dedication.
+Many organizations tend to spread their efforts too thin by trying to manage too many initiatives at once.
+Must Win Battles is about making the tough decisions—about prioritizing.
+A Must Win Battle should be something that is both critical to the company’s future and challenging enough to demand complete attention and dedication.

 2. create commitment and ownership